antirez/RESP3/spec.md

 case and an integer in the other case, if the programming language in which the client is implemented has a clear distinction between the two types.

+In addition the double reply may return positive or negative infinity as the following two stings:

+    ",inf\r\n"
+    ",-inf\r\n"

+So client implementations should be able to handle this correctly.

 **Boolean**

 True and false values are just represented using `#t\r\n` and `#f\r\n`